mgodoy-it/IT-Security-Labs/Splunk-SIEM-Lab.md

-# Splunk SIEM Lab – Basic Searches & Alerts

-## Objective
-Practice basic Splunk usage, including data indexing, searching, and alert creation in a lab environment.

-## Lab Environment
-- Splunk Enterprise / Splunk Free (Lab environment)
-- Windows Server / Linux server for log sources
-- Sample log data (Windows Event Logs, Syslog)

----

-## Step 1: Add Data to Splunk
+## Adding Data to Splunk

+There are three ways to add data to Splunk:

+- **Upload** – You can upload a file or archive of files into Splunk Enterprise for indexing.
+Note that Splunk consumes the uploaded file(s) only once; it does not monitor them continuously.
+- **Monitor** – You can use this option to monitor files, directories, network streams, scripts, and other types of machine data that Splunk can index.
+This is the option you would most likely use in a production environment.
+- **Forward** – You can use this option to receive data from forwarders.

+The easiest way to add data for a lab is to use the **Upload** option.

+### Step-by-Step: Upload a File to Splunk

-1. Log in to Splunk Web interface
+1. Log in to the **Splunk Web interface**
 2. Navigate to **Settings → Add Data**
-3. Select **Upload** → Choose a sample log file (e.g., Windows Event Logs or Syslog)
+3. Select **Upload** → Choose the log file or archive you want to index
-4. Set the **source type** and **index name** (e.g., `lab_index`)
+4. Set the **Source type** and **Index name** (e.g., `lab_index`)
 5. Click **Next → Review → Submit**

 **Screenshot placeholder:**
-`screenshots/splunk/splunk-add-data.png`

----

-## Step 2: Perform Basic Searches
-1. Go to **Search & Reporting** app in Splunk
-2. Select the index used in Step 1
-3. Perform searches, for example:
-   - `index=lab_index sourcetype=WinEventLog`
-   - `index=lab_index ERROR OR WARNING`
-4. Apply **time filters** to narrow results
-5. Review search results for patterns or notable events

-**Screenshot placeholder:**
-`screenshots/splunk/splunk-search-results.png`

----

-## Step 3: Create an Alert
-1. From your search in Step 2, click **Save As → Alert**
-2. Set alert conditions:
-   - **Trigger alert:** When number of results > 0
-   - **Trigger actions:** Email notification (optional in lab)
-3. Save the alert and verify it appears in **Settings → Searches, Reports, and Alerts**

-**Screenshot placeholder:**
-`screenshots/splunk/splunk-alert.png`

----

-## Notes
-- Lab performed in a safe, isolated environment
-- Sample log data used; no sensitive data included
-- Alerts are configured for lab demonstration only

-## Skills Demonstrated
-- Indexing and searching log data in Splunk
-- Creating and managing alerts
-- Understanding log sources and sourcetypes
-- Basic SIEM operations and monitoring